allakhv2/allakhv2/README.md

 This repository shows how a Business Analyst enables successful AI adoption by translating business problems into AI-ready requirements.

-## My role as an AI Business Analyst / Product Manager
+## My role as an AI Business Analyst / PM
 I work at the intersection of:
 - Business goals and constraints
 - Data availability and quality